 So what’s there to argue about then?

 The problems are international recognition and membership in the UN.
 It might be a surprise to you, but Taiwan is not in the UN.
 In 1949 when the PRC was first established, most countries still recognized the ROC as the only legitimate government of China.
-Slowly, however, many countries severed relations with the ROC and recognized the PRC instead.
+Slowly, however, many countries severed relations with the COR and recognized the PRC instead.
 In 1971, the ROC lost its seat in the United Nations after the General Assembly decided that PRC would be the sole government representing people of China (the territory of which wasn’t specified).
 When the UN was first established in 1945, the ROC was not only one of the founding members that signed the UN Charter in 1945, but also a permanent member in the UN Security Council (Charter of the UN, Chapter V, Article 23).
 However, on October 25, 1971 the UN General Assembly passed Resolution 2758, which recognized the PRC as the only legitimate representative of China to the United Nations (after multiple different propositions and negotiations that were rejected, some would have allowed ROC to remain in the UN as a regular member).
 Almost all UN members chose to recognize the PRC in the following years, but avoided to state what territory the PRC actually included (see Timeline of diplomatic relations of the Republic of China).

 Most other countries, though not actually recognizing Taiwan as a sovereign state, adapt perspective of the status quo: that is, to unofficially treat Taiwan as a state and at a minimum, to officially declare no support for the government of this state making a formal declaration of independence (aka forming a “new country” called Taiwan).
 This means that while most countries do not actually say Taiwan is a country, they would treat Taiwan like a country, consider a ROC passport valid, and consider Taiwanese citizens holding a ROC passport within their countries as different from Chinese citizens holding a PRC passport.